dl-solarity/docs/docs/getting-started/guides/diamond/diamond.md

 }
 ```

 Now consider we want to add a new feature to our Diamond, enabling it to exchange tokens on a DEX such as UniswapV2.
 To achieve this, we'll implement a separate storage to hold the UniswapV2 router contract address.
 Additionally, we'll develop a new facet, equipped with a function to swap tokens.
-This facet will interact with the UniswapV2 router, using the address stored in the new storage to execute token swaps.&#x20;
+This facet will interact with the UniswapV2 router, using the address stored in the new storage to execute token swaps.

 ```solidity
 import "@solarity/solidity-lib/diamond/presets/OwnableDiamond/OwnableDiamond.sol";